placidanomaly/HPPrimeSightReduction/README.md

 Positions are represented in degrees of latitude and longitude which can be entered either as *DD°MM'SS"* using the <img alt="Shift" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/shift.png" valign="middle">-<img alt="abc" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/abc.png" valign="middle"> key combination or in decimal degrees *DD.ddddddd*.
 Northern latitudes are positive, so 14°45'21"N is entered as `14°45'21"`, while southern latitudes are negative, so 20.2321S is entered as `-20.2321`.
 Same with declination: N45.2345 is represented as `45.2345` while S12°51'03" is represented as `-12°51'03"`.
 Positive values of longitude greater than 180° will be converted to a negative value corresponding to the western longitude, e.g. 220 will be converted to -140.

-Celestial navigation positions, declinations, corrections, hour angles, etc., are traditionally represented using degrees and decimal minutes to one decimal place, e.g. DD°MM.m', but the calculator does not natively support that format.
+Celestial navigation positions, declinations, corrections, hour angles, etc., are traditionally represented using degrees and decimal minutes to one decimal place, e.g. *DD°MM.m'*, but the calculator does not natively support that format.
 Decimal minutes must be converted to arc seconds which are equal to the decimal part of minutes multiplied by 6.
 For example, S24°8.4' must be entered as `-24°8'24"`.
 That being said, the program usually outputs values using decimal minutes.

 ### Date Format